zsarge/challenges/TwitchStream/README.md

-I needed to host some code when I was challening a friend.
+I needed to host some code when I was challenging a friend.

 https://leetcode.com/problems/valid-parentheses/